The property comprises one claim title covering 838.8 hectares; 30km north of Kemess within the Toodoggone Mining Camp.

 Location and Infrastructure

-The Nub Mountain area and surrounding Toodoggone region was initially explored by companies such as Cominco and Kennco in the 1960’s, who recognized the region as an important epithermal and porphyry district.
-During this time the Nub Mountain area was initially explored for its epithermal potential similar to the Baker, Shasta and Lawyers mines.
-In the 1990’s, Romulous Resources completed work south of the Nub claims on the Northwest Breccia zone while working on Pine exploration.
-Major programs including soil and rock sampling and geologic mapping occurred during two years of in depth first pass exploration by Stealth Minerals between 2004 and 2007.
-No drilling was ever completed after this program, however the area was identified as being amenable to hosting porphyry Au-Cu systems.
+The Nub Mountain area and surrounding Toodoggone region was initially explored by Cominco and Kennco in the 1960’s, who recognized the region as an important epithermal and porphyry district.
+During this time the Nub Mountain area was explored for its epithermal potential similar to the Baker, Shasta and Lawyers mines.
+In the 1990’s, Romulous Resources completed work on the Northwest Breccia zone, south of the Nub claims.
+Between 2004 and 2007, Stealth Minerals carried out 2 years of first-pass, but detailed, soil and rock sampling and geologic mapping.
+No drilling was completed, however the area was identified as prospective for porphyry Au-Cu systems.
 Serengeti Resources staked the Nub claim in 2015.

 Nub Mountain occurs within volcanic arc assemblages of the Stikine Superterrane.
 Basin sediments and volcanics of the Permian Asitka Group are overlain by andesitic volcanosedimentary sequences of the late Triassic Takla Group, superimposed by alkaline volcanic arc assemblages of the Early Jurassic Hazelton Group.
 Intruding Mesozoic volcanic arc rocks are plutonic phases of the Black Lake Group – Jock Creek pluton, which are coeval with Hazelton Group – Toodoggone Formation extrusive volcanics and related basin-fill sediments.